 "Treasures of Westminster Abbey" by Tony Trowles, revised edition 2010

 "Westminster.
-The art, architecture and archaeology of the Royal Abbey" edited by W.Rodwell & T.Tatton-Brown (BAA Conference Transactions) vol.1, 2015 (This includes chapters on medieval and Tudor topography of Westminster, the Romanesque monastic buildings, Gleanings from the 1253 building accounts, aspects of the later medieval fabric, history and chronicles from 1250-1450).
+The art, architecture and archaeology of the Royal Abbey" edited by W.Rodwell & T.Tatton-Brown (BAA Conference Transactions) vol.1, 2015 (This includes chapters on medieval and Tudor topography of Westminster, the Romanesque monastic buildings, Gleanings from the 1253 building accounts, aspects of the later medieval fabric and history and chronicles from 1250-1450).

 "Westminster Abbey.
 1000 years of music and pageant" by James Wilkinson, 2003